griptape-ai/griptape-nodes-library-googleai/README.md

 ---

-## 4. Nodes
+## 5. Nodes

-### Veo Video Generator
+### Veo Text-To-Video
-This node is the core of the library.
+This node is the core video generation capability.
 It takes a service account file, a text prompt, and other configuration options to generate one or more videos using the Google Veo model via the Vertex AI API.
 It outputs a list of video artifacts.

+**File**: `veo_video_generator.py`

-### Video Display
+### Veo Image-To-Video
-A utility node designed to visualize the output of the video generator.
-It accepts a list of video artifacts and dynamically creates an interactive video player for each one directly in the node's UI, complete with output ports to pass individual videos to downstream nodes.
+Converts images into videos using Google's Veo model.
+Takes an image input along with optional prompts and configuration to generate videos from the provided image.

+**File**: `veo_image_to_video_generator.py`

-## Imagen Image Generator
+### Imagen Image Generator
 Provides support for image generation with Google's Imagen family of text-to-image models.
 It takes a service account file, a text prompt, and other configuration options to generate an image using a Google Imagen model of your choice via the Vertex AI API.
 It outputs an image.

+**File**: `imagen_image_generator.py`

+### Display Video (Multi)
+A utility node designed to visualize the output of the video generators.
+It accepts video artifacts (single or list) and displays interactive video players directly in the node's UI, with output ports to pass videos to downstream nodes.

+**File**: `multi_video_display.py`

+### Last Frame Extractor
+Extracts the last frame from a video and outputs it as an image.
+Useful for creating thumbnails or extracting final frames for further image processing workflows.

+**File**: `last_frame.py`

+## 6. Content Filtering

+Google AI services include content filtering to prevent generation of harmful or inappropriate content.
+If your request is filtered:

+- Check the logs output for filtering details
+- Revise your prompt to avoid potentially harmful content
+- Ensure your content complies with Google's usage policies

+## 7. Troubleshooting

+### Common Issues

+1. **Authentication errors**: Ensure your service account has the Vertex AI User role
+2. **API not enabled**: Make sure Vertex AI API is enabled for your project
+3. **Content filtered**: Revise prompts to avoid potentially harmful content
+4. **File not found**: Check that service account JSON file path is correct

+### Dependencies

+The library requires these Python packages:
+- `google-cloud-aiplatform`
+- `google-generativeai`
+- `google-cloud-storage`
+- `requests`
+- `opencv-python`

+These are automatically installed when you add the library to your project.